rheia-framework/RHEIA/docs/sphinx/optimization.rst

 Then, for each design sample in the array :py:data:`X`, a :file:`design_space.csv` file is constructed through the function :py:func:`write_design_space()`.
 For each :file:`design_space.csv` file, the PCE is constructed through the characterization of the uncertainty quantification dictionary.
 For more information on the characterization of this dictionary, we refer to :ref:`lab:uncertaintyquantification`.
-The uncertainty quantification dictionary and the specific :file:`design_space.csv` file is then provided to the :py:func:`run_uq` function.
+The uncertainty quantification dictionary and the specific :file:`design_space.csv` file are then provided to the :py:func:`run_uq` function.
 This results in a PCE for each design sample, with a corresponding Leave-One-Out (LOO) error.
 That LOO error is stored in the :file:`RESULTS` folder.
 Considering the specific dictionary determined above, the results for the different design samples are stored in :file:`\\RESULTS\\case_name\\UQ`::